 Are there any factory options or added accessories that may make your vehicle stand out from the crowd?

 The most important part of the entire ad, of course, are the photos.

 It is your way to really and quite literally show off your car in the best light.
 Some tips to consider.

-1 – Cover the entire car.
-The image below shows the useful vantage points to take of your car to ensure you cover the key areas.
+The above image shows some useful vantage points to snap your car in to ensure you cover the key areas

-4 – Include a money shot – If you’ve had a pro shot, or a photo where you just caught everything about the car just right, don’t be too shy to include it!
+If you’ve had a pro shot or a photo where you just captured the spirit of the car just right, include it!